sirchristian/voiceprint/README.md

 ## Next Steps

-1. Curate your voice dataset → `data/`
+1. Curate your voice dataset in `data/`.
-2. Run a quick training run → `adapters/`
+2. Train and test the adapter.
-3. Test the adapter → `eval/`
+3. Merge and convert it to GGUF.
-4. Merge + convert to GGUF for llama.cpp → `evals/README.md`
+4. Run the quantized model with llama.cpp.